kareynjeri/alx-system_engineering-devops/0x01-shell_permissions/README.md

 file 3-new_owner Write a script that changes the owner of the file hello to the user betty

 file 4-empty --> Write a script that creates an empty file called hello.

+file 5-excute  --> Write a script that adds execute permission to the owner of the file hello.